rammib1/quintype-node-components/README.md

 On initial load, the `isLoading` prop will be set, which will become false when the user is loaded.
 Use this field to avoid showing a Login Button while fetch is happening.

+In order to update the current member, call `checkForMemberUpdated`.

 ```javascript
 import { WithMember } from '@quintype/components';